 A major in chemistry or biochemistry is suitable for students who wish to prepare for careers in the chemical profession or in the related fields of life, health, or earth sciences.
 Many graduates go on to post-graduate programs in biochemistry, chemistry, chemical physics, pharmacology, medicine, dentistry, or veterinary medicine.
 Recent chemistry and biochemistry students have also pursued careers in law, business, teaching, and other fields.

-The two courses listed are available for first-year students; the course you select depends on your background in high school science and mathematics.
+, are available to first-year students in the fall semester – the course you select depends on your background in high school science and mathematics.
 The standard course is CHEM 101/101L

 , the first half of a two-semester General Chemistry sequence.
 An accelerated introductory course (CHEM 111/111L

 ) is available for students who had extensive high school chemistry preparation (see below).